yishuen/sql-common-table-expressions-lab-nyc-career-ds-102218/README.md

 * `select_all_above_average_sales`

 Write the same CTE to calculate the `average_sales` number, but this time select only those rows that have an `amount` greater than this average value.
+Following the CTE we can still write a select from the `sales` table and return the values that are above the average sales figure using a subquery which selects the average from `average_sales`.

 ### Part 2 - Advanced CTEs